After you've cried all the happy tears, jumped for joy, and called your closest family and friends, you’re ready to start planning for the big day!

 There are many things to consider when venue shopping.
 Set up dates to tour, and ask in advance about what is included in the cost.
 Some venues may charge for table cloths, chairs, set up / take down, etc. Catering options are often limited to a select list of providers, so know their regulations in advance.

-Make sure to ask if the venue has a backup plan for inclement weather if your ceremony or reception is outdoors.
-Consider the needs of all your guests, including whether or not the venue is handicap accessible.
+Make sure to ask if the venue has a backup plan for inclement weather if your ceremony or reception is outdoors and consider the needs of all your guests, including whether or not the venue is handicap accessible.

 8. Book Your Favorite Vendors

-As mentioned above (see #2), you need to decide which vendors are most important to you and your fiancé.
+As mentioned above, you need to decide which vendors are most important to you and your fiancé.
 If you've fallen in love with a specific vendor’s work, contact them first.
-Make note of a few backups in case your favorite vendors are already booked for the season.
+Venues and photographers are usually the first vendors to book up for the year.